Sector Operations provides a variety of payment-related services for health providers.

 Details of these providers are supplied by the Funder (usually a district health board) wishing to establish an Agreement with the provider.
 The provider details are captured in the Health Payment Systems.

-Provider registrations and agreements are currently established and maintained by the Sector Services agreements management team on the Funders’ behalf.
-In the future, Funders may wish to administer their own agreements using online solutions provided by Sector Services.
+Provider registrations and agreements are currently established and maintained by the Sector Operations agreements management team on the Funders’ behalf.
+In the future, Funders may wish to administer their own agreements using online solutions provided by Sector Operations.

 What is facility registration and maintenance?